divyadhimaan/system-design-playground/Readme.md

 This is a personal learning repo, but feel free to open issues or PRs if you spot something helpful to add.

 ---

+## Glossary

+### Consistent Hashing

+Consistent Hashing maps servers to the key space and assigns requests(mapped to relevant buckets, called load) to the next clockwise server.
+Servers can then store relevant request data in them while allowing the system flexibility and scalability.